Sloop Brewing Company

 Nominations can be made by members of the community including:

-Winners, chosen from these nominations by a committee of Chamber members and past-winners, are saluted at the April Contact Breakfast.
+Winners, chosen from these nominations by a committee of Chamber members and past-winners, are saluted at the monthly Contact Breakfast.

 Dutchess County Dept. of Community & Family Services